jahangirzadanurlan/DeliveryManagement/README.md

 - Monitor orders, ensuring efficient coordination between customers and drivers.
 - Gain valuable insights with comprehensive statistics on income and order data.

-🔒 Authentication & Security:
-- Register securely with email verification for added account protection.
-- Reset your password conveniently through the forget password option.

 📧 Email Notifications:
 - Keep users informed with real-time email notifications for critical operations, ensuring a smooth and transparent experience.